 Here in North Carolina, we have a higher than average rate of prescription overdose deaths.
 Some North Carolina counties have seen death rates that are among the worst in the country.
 According to the most recent federal government research, overdoses killed as many as 16 people per 100,000 residents in North Carolina—a number that continues to increase in our state.

-Physicians have a duty to understand the pharmaceuticals they prescribe to their patients.
-This includes a prescription drug’s intended use, its side effects, its interactions with other drugs, and safe and recommended dosing.
-Your doctor has the responsibility to also know how the medication will act in your body, how it accumulates, and how it’s eliminated from the body.
+Physicians have a duty to fully understand the pharmaceuticals they prescribe to their patients.
+This includes knowing a prescription drug’s intended use, its side effects, its interactions with other drugs, and safe and recommended dosing.
+Your doctor also has the responsibility to know how the medication will act in your body, how it accumulates, and how it’s eliminated from the body.
 In addition, medical professionals should make sure that you have no known drug allergies that might affect the use of specific drugs.

 Unfortunately, doctors sometimes prescribe the wrong medication, or prescribe a drug that interacts with another prescription, or prescribe the wrong dose.
 When this occurs, a patient can have any number of serious problems, including neurological damage, heart damage, and even death.